 What Is Drug Addiction?

 Addiction is a disease of brain motivation, reward and memory.
 Addiction affects a person’s impulses, conditioning them to engage in and repeat certain destructive behaviors despite known negative health, financial, emotional and social effects.
-The good news is that the illness is chronic and can be treated.
+The good news is although the illness is chronic it can be treated.

 There are five main characteristics of addiction: